Calcium and Sodium Channel Modulators

 Calcium channels are involved in the control and regulation of many critical cell pathways and are attractive drug targets.
 In order to carry out the multiple physiological functions that calcium channels help regulate, the human genome encodes distinct types of calcium channels.
 Of particular relevance for pharmaceutical development, each of the different types of calcium channels is known to perform distinct physiological functions and offers the opportunity to target specific drugs to specific calcium channels and human disease indications.
 However, because of the ubiquity of the genetically related calcium channel family members, compounds with low specificity for their targets have the potential for cross-reactivity leading to potential side effects.
 As a result, compounds with high specificity for specific subtypes of calcium channels are very important in the development of product candidates that will be both safe and efficacious.

-Zalicus (formerly Neuromed) was the first company to discover that the various calcium channels in the nervous system are encoded by a family of distinct genes, and, recognizing the potential pharmaceutical significance of the N-type and T-type calcium channels, Zalicus devised innovative screening platforms and discovered initial proprietary calcium channel blocker product candidates.
-Building on this work, Zalicus is currently pursuing calcium channel programs targeting the N-type and the T-type calcium channel gene subtypes and may potentially develop mixed N/T-type calcium channel product candidates.
+Zalicus (formerly Neuromed) was the first company to discover that the various calcium channels in the nervous system are encoded by a family of distinct genes and, recognizing the potential pharmaceutical significance of the N-type and T-type calcium channels, Zalicus devised innovative screening platforms and discovered initial proprietary calcium channel modulator product candidates.
+Building on this work, Zalicus is currently pursuing calcium channel programs targeting the T-type calcium channel gene subtype and may potentially develop mixed N/T-type calcium channel product candidates.

 Of the ten sodium channel genes found in humans, the Nav1.7 and Nav1.8 types are of particular interest related to multiple chronic pain conditions as they are validated in both humans and commonly used preclinical models.
 For example, in humans naturally occurring loss-of-function genetic mutations in the NaV1.7 channel lead to the complete abolition of pain sensation while other gain-of-function NaV1.7 mutations cause severe chronic pain syndromes.
 Further, in animal models it has been shown that the suppression of either NaV1.7 or NaV1.8 channels reduces various kinds of acute and neuropathic pain.